 Salaries for district-level C&I leadership also vary drastically by region.
 For instance, annual base salaries of assistant superintendents for C&I in New York districts during the 2022-2023 school year range from about $125,000 to over $235,000.

 What Do Curriculum Specialists, Instructional Coordinators and Instructional Coaches Do?

 In some schools, curriculum specialists, instructional coordinators and instructional coaches may carry all of the responsibilities of the above leadership roles.
 In others, the curriculum specialists and instructional coordinators focus more on implementation, working as a bridge between administration and teachers to ensure C&I design is put into practice effectively.
-This involves taking input from teachers, assisting in C&I design, developing instructional materials, disseminating C&I information to teachers (along with implementation standards and expectations), and assessing the results.
+This role involves taking input from teachers, assisting in C&I design, developing instructional materials, disseminating C&I information to teachers (along with implementation standards and expectations) and assessing the results.

-Clearly, there are many growing job opportunities for educators with a master’s in C&I from the school to district administrator level.
+Clearly, there are many growing job opportunities for educators with a master’s in C&I from the school to the district administrator level.
 Educators can enjoy rewarding careers in these roles by making a substantial difference in the quality of education and student learning in their schools.

 Learn more about EWU’s online M.Ed. in Curriculum and Instruction program.